-Gamers can be a particular lot, especially the brand that swears by their RGB towers of Mordor.
-Fortunately, there's plenty of trinkets and tools you can pick up this Christmas that will satisfy even the most ardent of PC gamers.
+To say PC gamers can be a bit particular would be somewhat of an understatement.
+Brand loyalty runs deep, even if it sometimes means picking the lesser of two products.
+The good news is that when it comes to PC-related gifts, there’s still plenty of trinkets and tools you can pick up this Christmas that will satisfy even the most ardent of gamers.

 Far too many PC gamers rely on tiny, shitty screwdrivers to get the job done.
-Don't be that person.
-Having a good magnetic screwdriver does wonders, so here's 6 quality ones for all your PC needs (and stuff around the house too).
+Don’t be that person.
+Having a good magnetic screwdriver does wonders, so here are six quality ones for all your PC needs (and stuff around the house too).

 Be a champion these holidays and gift your PC friend something that will make their lives easier, without breaking the bank.